 This was another big one – just like article directories.
 Squidoo, Hubpages, blogger blogs, etc. You never hear about these in SEO anymore.
 Why not?
 Because they’re no longer effective!

 When was the last time you saw a Hubpages site on page #1?
 It’s probably been a while.
 Google saw to that with Panda.
 Google directly penalized these types of sites, so why get a backlink from them?

-Everyone who knows SEO understands just how important the practice of building quality back links is.
-However, for many it is also the most difficult and time-consuming component of search engine optimization.
-Not only is it important for you to build inbound links which come from the right kind of sites, you must also make sure that your link building strategy doesn't cause your site to be labeled as a spam site.
-If you’re wondering what is the most solid and effective strategy for building back links, the purpose of this article is to provide you with an approach which is practical, effective and easy to follow.
+Everyone who knows SEO understands just how important the practice of building quality backlinks is.
+However, for many, it is also the most difficult and time-consuming component of search engine optimization.
+Not only is it important for you to build inbound links which come from the right kind of sites, but you must also make sure that your link-building strategy doesn't cause your site to be labeled as a spam site.
+If you’re wondering what is the most solid and effective strategy for building backlinks, the purpose of this article is to provide you with an approach that is practical, effective, and easy to follow.

 Be sure that in submitting your site you are as accurate as possible when choosing which category to submit it to.
 This will prevent delays in getting your site listed, and in the possibility of not having your site listed at all due to improper submission.
 Also, keep in mind that these directories (especially the free ones) might take some time in improving your submission, so be patient.